coutnib/Dispensing-with-Humans-in-HCI-Research---Example-Prompts/README.md

 Feel free to substitute your own data to see how well it performs.
 We are, unfortunately, unable to make our fine-tuned model or our entire dataset freely available at this time.

+All examples in this repository were created using data from the following papers:

+Daniel Madden and Casper Harteveld.
+2021.
+“Constant Pressure of Having to Perform”: Exploring Player Health Concerns in Esports.
+In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI ’21).
+Association for Computing Machinery, New York, NY, USA, Article 324, 1–14.

+Quirien R. M. Hover, Ella Velner, Thomas Beelen, Mieke Boon, and Khiet P. Truong.
+2021.
+Uncanny, Sexy, and Threatening Robots: The Online Community’s Attitude to and Perceptions of Robots Varying in Humanlikeness and Gender.
+In Proceedings of the 2021 ACM/IEEE International Conference on Human-Robot Interaction (HRI ’21).
+Association for Computing Machinery, New York, NY, USA, 119–128. https://doi.org/10.1145/3434073.3444661

 This repository may be periodically updated and added to.